marcopaglio/kip-sequential/README.md

   > An alternative version is presented in the [edgeHandler_strategy](/../edgeHandler_strategy) branch, in which edge handling is injected into the **ImageProcessing** class and used appropriately just before the image convolution.
 However, it introduces some overhead and forces to create the extended image each time, rather than once.

 - [**stb**](https://github.com/nothings/stb "GitHub repository of stb") is a collection of single-file header-file libraries for C/C++ used to:
-  * retrieve data (i.e. width, height, channels and pixel values) from an image specified by the path, through its `stbi_load` function, which also converts them in RGB images;
+  * retrieve data (i.e. width, height, channels and pixel values) from an image specified by the path, through its `stbi_load` function, which also converts them in RGB images.
   * save the transformed image into a new JPG image through its `stbi_write_jpg` function.

   In both cases, it stores RGB pixels sequentially as an array of `unsigned char`, so proper convertion from/to the format used in the code is required.
 To use *stb*, you must include its two header files (`stb_image.h`, `stb_image_write.h`) in your project and then use the following definitions and inclusions in the code in which it is used: